bashtavenko/opencv_snippets/README.md

-# OpenCV snippets and useful patterns
+# Bazel OpenCV snippets and useful patterns on Linux, Mac and Windows

 For Linux and Macos builds hermetic OpenCV.